NeCTAR-RC/nectar-training/package07/sections/appendices.markdown

 4. Click on the button **Save private key** and save your key file.

 You may also want to simply create a separate set of keys for PuTTY (see [this section](createSSHKey.html)).
 In this case, you have to add the new key as an authorized key on the instance.
-This is explained in (this section) of this Appendix.
+This is explained [here](#AddingSSH) in this Appendix.

 ### Windows: Using *Pageant* to handle your ssh key